A woman dressed in black is believed to wander the halls of this beautiful French Victorian-style bed & breakfast.

 • Passersby have reportedly seen a ghostly woman wearing a black, Victorian-style dress sitting in a chair by the front window.

-One reply on “Hochelaga Inn’s Lady in Black”
+One response to “Hochelaga Inn’s Lady in Black”

 What are your thoughts?